Verifying the validity of digital signatures

-How to check the legal validity of a digital signature
+How to check the validity of a digital signature created via Penneo Sign

-When using Penneo to sign a PDF document, Penneo creates legally valid digital signatures in XML format (based on the XAdES standard) with digital certificates.
+When signing a PDF document via Penneo Sign, digital signatures are created in XML format (based on the XAdES standard) with digital certificates.
 These signatures are attached to the PDF document, which is then sealed with a qualified electronic seal (based on the PAdES standard).

 As a result, the final PDF holds evidence that the digital certificates were valid at the time of signing and that the digital signatures are legally binding.